Go fly a kite? Naw, here’s how to make a kite from a recycled plastic bag.

 - Tape measure

-This Do-it-Yourself project takes about an hour to complete.
-Having enough wind to make your aircraft fly is totally up to you!
-Feel free to get creative by decorating your kite in a unique way using paints, markers, or stickers.
+This Do-it-Yourself project takes 10-steps and one hour to complete.
+Get creative by decorating your kite design using paints, markers, or stickers.

 2. Measure and locate the middle point on the crosspiece, mark with a pencil.
 Place the middle point of the crosspiece at right angles on the spine, about 30cm (12″) from one end.

 3. Fasten the two dowels together using twine and tape.
 It is important that they remain at right angles to each other, and the mid point of the crosspiece is directly on the spine.

 4. Run twine from one end of the crosspiece, to the top end of the spine, to the other end of the spine.
 Fasten at each end using tape.
 This will help keep the dowels properly at right angles to each other.
 Lay the frame flat, with the crosspiece facing up.

 5. Cover the frame with plastic material.
 Use tape to secure to the dowels and the twine, with extra reinforcement at the ends.

 6. Punch two small holes along the spine for the bridle.
 It’s a good idea to reinforce these holes with tape.

 7. To make the bridle, feed a length of twine through the hole at the top and tie it to the spine.
 Do the same with the other end of the twine at the other hole.
 The bridle should be long enough so when you pick up the kite by it, it’s at least 20cm (8″) from the kite’s surface.